FHA Home Loans in Colorado

 Job History – 2 years of documented employment history.
 Unemployed for six months may be accepted if currently employed.

-FHA 3 to 4 unit properties - There is an important rule based on rental income.
+FHA loans for 3 to 4 unit properties - There is an important rule based on rental income.

 A Triplex or Fourplex (Quadplex) must pass a self-sufficiency test to receive financing.
 The total monthly market rents as determined by an FHA appraiser for all units (including the one you intend to occupy) must be greater than the new monthly mortgage principle, interest, taxes, homeowners, and private mortgage insurance.
 In addition, a vacancy loss be factored in too.
 HUD applies a vacancy loss rate on the market income of 25%.
 So, the following formula applies.